PAKGHAN SERIES, DAY 9 – 12

 TRANSGENDERS OF LAHORE

-What most of you will be shocked about is that there is a large community of transgenders in Lahore and some of which travel around Pakistan with the fair.
-Often before some of the events starts they come out and dance for tips.
-It’s wild because I didn’t expect them to get provocative but no one else thought anything of it when they started to clutch their t*ts.
+What most of you will be shocked about is that there is a large transgender community in Pakistan, particularly within Lahore.
+Some of whom travel around Pakistan with the fair.
+Often, before some of the events starts they come out and dance for tips.
+It’s wild because I didn’t expect them to get provocative, but no one else thought anything of it when they started to clutch their t*ts.

 ABOUT LAHORE: